 Mentorship Program

-The aim of the Professional Theatre Mentorship Program (PTMP) is to provide funding to performing-arts practitioners seeking a unique and flexible mentorship within a discipline other than performance (eg. directing, playwriting, dramaturgy, stage management, design elements, etc).
+The aim of the SATP Mentorship Program (formerly known as the Professional Theatre Mentorship Program) is to provide funding to performing-arts practitioners seeking a unique and flexible mentorship within a discipline other than performance (eg. directing, playwriting, dramaturgy, stage management, design elements, etc).
 PTMP grants are intended to support vocational practitioners while working with a professional mentor for the duration of their proposed mentorship.

 This program does not fund tuition fees or training in educational institutions.